The Problem AIM Is Built to Solve

 The Common Thread

-What they lacked, in each case, was full system visibility at the moment the decision was made.
+What every one of them lacked, at the decisive moment, was full system visibility at the moment the decision was made.
 By the time the gaps became visible — through an outage, an audit failure, a cost explosion, or a contractor walkout — the commitment was already in motion.
 Changing course became expensive, slow, and in some cases, impossible.

 This is not a new problem.
 It is a structural one.
 And it is the problem AIM is built to interrupt.